AlexIoannides/azure-playpen/README.md

 # Azure Playpen

-This repo contains example code and notes for using Microsoft Azure.
+Example code and notes for using Microsoft Azure.

 ## AZ-900 - Azure Fundamentals